Madonna Adoring the Child with Five Angels (Botticelli)

 Madonna Adoring the Child with Five Angels is a tondo or round painting by the Italian Renaissance master Sandro Botticelli, completed between 1485 and 1490.
 It is housed in the Baltimore Museum of Art, in Baltimore, Maryland.
+The medium is tempera and oil on a round wood panel.
+It is part of the Mary Frick Jacobs Collection.

 This work illustrates the Madonna with a young Jesus accompanied by five angels.